-Have your HVAC system inspected, cleaned, and serviced by a certified HVAC contractor.
+- Have your HVAC system inspected, cleaned, and serviced by a certified HVAC contractor.
 Check and replace furnace filters with high-efficiency particulate air (HEPA) filters.
-Learn more HVAC maintenance tips.

-If you use space heaters, ensure there’s at least three feet of space around them.
+- If you use space heaters, ensure there are at least three feet of space around them.
 Don’t place fabrics on space heaters to dry, and turn heaters off when going to bed.
-Check out more space heater safety tips.

-If you’ve got a fireplace, hire a professional chimney sweep to inspect and clean your chimney.
+- If you’ve got a fireplace, hire a professional chimney sweep to inspect and clean your chimney.
 Keep flammable objects at least three feet away from the fireplace and install a mesh metal screen around it.
-Here are more fireplace safety guidelines.

-Halloween safety – Can’t wait to decorate your home and mastermind scary costumes for Halloween?
+- Halloween safety – Can’t wait to decorate your home and mastermind scary costumes for Halloween?
 Remember that Halloween safety comes first.
 Keep decorations away from open flames and other heat sources, and use battery-operated lights instead of candles in jack-o-lanterns.
-We strongly advise you not to use real candles for decorating your home, but if you do, here are essential candle safety tips.

 Follow these tips, and don’t let a fire ruin your fall.
-For professional smoke remediation or fire damage repair, contact your local PuroClean office.
+For professional smoke remediation or fire damage repair, call PuroClean Emergency Services of Dayton, Ohio at 937-401-9700 or Cincinnati, Ohio at 513-897-8990 or visit our website.